• Skip to primary navigation

 Make Your Own Mulch

 Mulch is a huge benefit to have, whether your mulching your garden beds, or your perennials and herbs.
 The mulch (typically leaves, woodchips, or straw) is a thick layer of dead organic matter used to cover the bare soil.
-This helps to hold in moisture, suppress weed growth, and reduce erosion from the impacts of rain and wind.

 Living near cities will usually provide you an abundance of mulch materials for free.
 Often tree-service companies will drop off huge loads of woodchips if you can get the arrangement.
-Or drive around neighborhoods in the fall and collect the bags of leaves people place on the sides of the roads.

 Grow Your Own Mulch Materials